 All across Florida and the nation, our economy relies on the delivery of shipped goods via commercial trucks.
 Also known as big rigs or tractor-trailers, commercial trucks can weigh up to 20-30 times more than a passenger car, which increases the likelihood of severe injuries or death if a truck is involved in an accident.

 According to information provided by the Insurance Institute for Highway Safety, more than 4,000 people died in the U.S. in 2017 in accidents with commercial trucks.
 17 percent of those fatalities were the occupants of the large trucks, and 68 percent were occupants of passenger cars and other vehicles.
 14 percent were pedestrians, bicyclists, and motorcyclists.
-If you’ve been injured in an accident s caused by a negligent commercial truck driver, you may be eligible for compensation through a personal injury lawsuit.
-An experienced truck accident attorney can help you to understand your legal options.
+If you’ve been injured in an accident caused by a negligent commercial truck driver, you may be eligible for compensation through a personal injury lawsuit.
+An experienced Orlando truck accident lawyer can help you to understand your legal options.

 What Causes Truck Accidents?